Lastique/std-cxx-proposals/extended-offsetof/extended-offsetof.md

 Imagine that an application needs to pass objects of type `B` between multiple processes via shared memory.
 The classes are trivially copyable, so the simplest way to do that is to use `std::memcpy`.
 Occasionally, a process needs only one member of `B` (say, `B::b`).
 In order to extract it from the shared memory storage occupied by the complete object of `B`, the application needs to know the offset of `B::b` relative to the starting address of the `B` object.
 This offset is normally provided by `offsetof`, but formally the macro cannot be applied in this case because `B` is not a standard-layout class.
 That is because more than one class in the hierarchy has non-static data members.

-It is understandable that the current definition of `offsetof` in C++ mostly just refers to the C standard, for the best compatibility with C. C++ offers more advanced means for type definition, including type inheritance, methods, constructors and destructors, yet it doesn't extend `offsetof` to support these types even when feasible.
+It is understandable that the current definition of `offsetof` in C++ mostly just refers to the C standard, for the best compatibility with C. However, C++ offers more advanced means for type definition, including type inheritance, methods, constructors and destructors, yet it doesn't extend `offsetof` to support these types even when feasible.
 This proposal attempts to mitigate this omission.

 ## 2.1.
 Alternative Solutions

-There are a number of alternative solutions that could be used to achieve the desired functionality without extending `offsetof`.
+A number of alternative solutions could be used to achieve the desired functionality without extending `offsetof`.
 This section offers a discussion of these alternatives and the reasoning for still preferring `offsetof` extension.

 ### 2.1.1.
 Convert structures to standard layout